Welcome to Year 11

 GCSEpod is a series of short podcasts covering virtually all subjects, topics and content that can be streamed or downloaded on to a student’s laptop or smartphone.
 They can also download an App so that it can then be played whenever they wish – on the bus, just before an exam, walking the dog, etc. Staff also use them in lessons.
 Have a look at www.gcsepod.com.

 Burford students have used the software to great effect in recent years, making us one of the top fifteen schools in the country for downloads and having a significant link to success at GCSE.
 Students have said that they like the additionality it offers on top of their more traditional revision, and the fact that they can dip into it easily.

-All Year 11 students are registered and have login details and Year 10 students will soon also be able to benefit from access to GCSEpod.
-If any students have lost or forgotten their login details they can be reissued by Mr Pilgrim: email@example.com or Mr Hill: firstname.lastname@example.org
+All Year 11 students are registered and have login details If any students have lost or forgotten their login details they can be reissued by Mrs Scantlebury firstname.lastname@example.org.

-Another major part of Year 11 is deciding on the next step towards ‘A’ Levels, into Further Education, an apprenticeship or employment.
-Our Sixth Form Open Evening and Taster Day allow students to sample life in the Sixth Form and these take place towards the end of the autumn term, prior to the application deadline.
+Another major part of Year 11 is deciding on the next step towards A-levels, into Further Education, an apprenticeship or employment.
+Our Sixth Form Open Evening and Taster Day allow students to sample life in the Sixth Form.
+The Open Evening is held in early November with the Taster Day following in December.

 Access to Careers Advice